Introduction

 Function

-Extrinsic PEEP can be used to increase oxygenation.
-By Henry’s law, the solubility of a gas in a liquid is directly proportional to the pressure of that gas above the surface of the solution.
-This applies to mechanical or noninvasive ventilation in that increasing PEEP will increase the pressure in the system.
-This, in turn, increases the solubility of oxygen and its ability to cross the alveolocapillary membrane and increase the oxygen content in the blood.
+Extrinsic PEEP is a ventilator setting that can increase oxygenation.
+According to the Henry law, the solubility of a gas in a liquid is directly proportional to the pressure of that gas above the solution's surface.
+Thus, increasing PEEP will increase the pressure within the mechanical or noninvasive ventilation system.
+This external pressure increases oxygen solubility, allowing it to cross the alveolocapillary membrane more easily, increasing the blood's oxygen content.

-The application of extrinsic PEEP will, therefore, have a direct impact on oxygenation and an indirect impact on ventilation.
-By opening up airways, the alveolar surface increases, creating more areas for gas exchange and somewhat improving ventilation.
+PEEP is applied to prevent end-expiratory collapse during passive exhalation.
+Applying positive pressure inside the airways can open airways that may otherwise collapse, decreasing atelectasis, improving alveolar ventilation, and, in turn, decreasing ventilation/perfusion mismatch.[2]
+The application of extrinsic PEEP will have a direct impact on oxygenation and an indirect impact on ventilation.
+The alveolar surface increases by dilating airways, creating more areas for gas exchange and improving ventilation.
 Nevertheless, extrinsic PEEP should never be used for the sole purpose of increasing ventilation.
-If a patient needs to clear CO2 by improving ventilation, he should receive some level of pressure support for his ventilation, either via BPAP or invasive ventilation.
+If carbon dioxide (CO2) is decreased by improving ventilation, pressure support with either bilevel positive airway pressure or invasive ventilation is more appropriate.

-Extrinsic PEEP also significantly decreases the work of breathing.[3][4]
-This is especially important for stiff lungs with low compliance.
-In intubated patients with low compliance, work of breathing can represent an important part of their total energy expenditure (up to 30%).
-This increases CO2 and lactate production, both of which may be problems of their own.
-By decreasing work of breathing, CO2 and lactate production decreases, decreasing the need for high minute ventilation (to correct the hypercapnia and acidosis) and thereby decreasing respiratory drive and further decreasing the work of breathing needed by the patient in a positive-effect loop.
+Extrinsic PEEP also significantly decreases breathing work.[3][4]
+In intubated individuals with low lung compliance, breathing can represent up to 30% of total energy expenditure.
+This increased energy expenditure leads to higher CO2 and lactate production, which can cause acid-base abnormalities.
+By decreasing the work of breathing, CO2, and lactate production decrease, decreasing the need for high minute ventilation (to correct the hypercapnia and acidosis) and thereby decreasing respiratory drive and further decreasing the work of breathing in a positive-feedback loop.
+Routine application of small amounts of extrinsic PEEP is often called "physiologic PEEP" because it preserves a physiologic end-expiratory volume (functional residual capacity) compared with zero PEEP, which leads to lower lung volumes and alveolar collapse.

 Issues of Concern